segfaultExpress/sam-3d-body-fbxify/README.md

 ## FBXify: Installation & Usage

-This repository includes **FBXify**, a web-based tool that converts SAM 3D Body pose estimates into FBX files.
-The tool allows you to upload images or videos, automatically detects the closest person, and exports an armature-only FBX file that can be retargeted to MHR, Mixamo, or Unity characters.
+### Installation

+1. **Install all requirements** required for standard sam-3d-body (see [INSTALL.md](INSTALL.md) for detailed instructions)
+2. **(Optional) Install using Dockerfile** - The repository includes a Dockerfile for containerized deployment
+3. **Start the server:**
+   - Linux/Mac: `./start_server.sh`
+   - Windows: `./start_server.bat`
+4. **Access the web interface** - The server will automatically open your browser to `http://localhost:7444`
+5. **Upload and process** - Upload images or videos, then download the generated FBX files

+### Features

+- **Export armature-only FBX files** from SAM 3D Body pose estimates
+- **Support for multiple rig formats:** MHR, Mixamo, and Unity character remapping
+- **Video processing:** Automatically detects the closest person and applies all keyframes to create an animation action
+- **Image processing:** Single frame pose estimation and export
+- **Web-based interface:** Easy-to-use Gradio interface for uploading and processing files

+Note: The exported FBX files contain only the armature (skeleton), not the mesh.
+You can retarget or directly move the action to any MHR, Mixamo, or Unity character.

 ### Acknowledgments